 - Qualified medical reason

-Workers in these facilities who will not or cannot be vaccinated must:
+Workers who are not be vaccinated must:

 - Get tested for COVID-19 regularly